- You must arrive in Australia on the arrival date indicated on the Key Dates page.

 - As part of the Coral Reef Ecosystems course, students will have the opportunity to interact with researchers from around the globe while staying at the Heron Island Research Station on the Southern Great Barrier Reef.
 Some of the world’s best snorkeling and scuba diving can be found at this location.

-- The Australian Studies course, which includes a visit to the Australia Museum in Sydney to learn about indigenous cultures, will provide historical and cultural context to the locations visited.
+- The Australian Studies course, which includes a cultural trip to Sydney, will provide historical and cultural context to the program and offer a reflective examination of the constructs of Australia’s national identity.